Police In Hong Kong Fire Tear Gas As Demonstrators Rally In Response To Attack

 As the day wore on, the Hong Kong government warned people to leave Yuen Long, saying that some protesters were hurling bricks, carrying iron poles and blocking roads with fences.

 The Hong Kong Police Force said that officers would disperse demonstrators from Yuen Long, but that protesters remained at the train station.
-They said a maximum penalty of five years in prison could be imposed.
+They said a maximum penalty of five years in prison could be imposed on protesters.

 Washington Post reporter Shibani Mahtani told NPR that both protesters and police appeared to be digging in, with people "basically pulling up bricks from the sidewalk" and arming themselves with iron rods and makeshift shields from wood found nearby.